-- Before prescribing a TNF inhibitor, your doctor will test for a range of infections such as tuberculosis (TB), hepatitis, chicken pox.
+- Before prescribing a TNF inhibitor, your doctor will test for infections such as tuberculosis (TB), hepatitis, chicken pox.

-- To monitor the safety of TNF inhibitors and to observe how well they are working, your doctor will order a variety of laboratory tests before you start treatment and every few weeks, while you are on it.
+- To monitor the safety of TNF inhibitors and to observe how well they are working, your doctor will order blood tests before you start treatment and regularly while you are on it.
 Common tests are full blood count, liver function test, C-reactive protein test.